Vintageinfo – All About Vintage Lighting

 Oluce – O-Luce

-The Oluce company was founded in 1945 by Giuseppe Ostuni.
-It is the oldest Italian design company in the illumination sector still in operation today.
-The company received numerous awards over the years.
+The Italian lighting company Oluce was founded in 1945 by Giuseppe Ostuni.
+It is widely regarded as the oldest Italian design company in the lighting sector still in operation today.
+From the very beginning, Oluce positioned itself at the intersection of industrial innovation, architectural thinking and high-quality craftsmanship.

-Designers that worked for the company, are among others: Angelo Ostuni, Achille, Livio and Pier Giacomo Castiglioni, Franco Buzzi, Joe and Gianni Colombo, Marco Zanuso, Tito Agnoli, Angeletti & Ruzza, Antonia Astori & Nicola De Ponti, Bruno Gecchelin, Stefano Casciani, Francesco Rota, Victor Vasilev, Ferdi Giardini, Vico Magistretti and many others.
+Over the decades, Oluce collaborated with an impressive roster of renowned designers and architects.
+Among them are Angelo Ostuni, Achille, Livio and Pier Giacomo Castiglioni, Franco Buzzi, Joe and Gianni Colombo, Marco Zanuso, Tito Agnoli, Angeletti & Ruzza, Antonia Astori & Nicola De Ponti, Bruno Gecchelin, Stefano Casciani, Francesco Rota, Victor Vasilev, Ferdi Giardini and many others.